Build it, and they will come… or will they?

 Example: Got 1’s 6

 Got 1’s 6 is a US-based sportswear store focusing on the world of softball.
 As their community grew, so did the challenge of keeping everyone connected.
 But they also ended up needing more than just a space for members to connect – their customers also wanted a space to register for tournaments and view live streams of sporting events.
 With the help of Disciple, Got 1’s 6 launched Softball Connect, a social networking app which saw over 5,000 new members within 24 hours of launch.
-Now their fans can even buy their products without having to leave the community app.
+Now their fans can even buy their products without having to leave the group app.

 #4.
 Translate user behaviours into features